Broward County Named an Official Six Pillars Community on October 17, 2012! To read story from the Sun-Sentinel, please click here.

 Sidney Calloway, Partner, Shutts & Bowen LLP

-Isabel Cosio Carballo, Director of Public Affairs, South Florida Regional Planning Council
+Isabel Cosio Carballo, Executive Director, South Florida Regional Planning Council

 Linda Carter, President/CEO, Community Foundation of Broward